nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 - Are they going to share any type of information?
 - What kind of information do I need?

-Answering the first question: **Yes!**, since we have nodes and leaves, we have to create both structures.
-Sharing information would be good, both of them store something, either addresses to nodes or real values, so basically we can store some informations regarding stored items, maybe the number of items in the page?
+Answering the first question: **Yes!** since we have nodes and leaves, we have to create both structures.
+Sharing information would be good, both of them store something, either addresses to nodes or real values, so basically we can store information related to stored items, maybe the number of items in the page?
 Or even better, we can store how much space we have left in a page, or even what address belongs to the parent node.

-I think that starting with those basic information for both is enought.
+I think that starting with those basic information for both is enough.

 The basic (functional) bytes structure is not a hard task, working with IoT gave me a good idea of how to build data protocols for wireless comunication, building data sctructures out of byte arrays or **structs**.
 The bad news for me now is that everything was written in C in that time, not Golang.